 16. Choose a contrasting tone for the woodwork

 If your hallway has attractive woodwork, you might like to make a feature of it rather than concentrating on the walls.
-Pick your hallway colours carefully – woodwork tends to look good in natural shades rather than anything too bright.
+Pick your hallway colors carefully – woodwork tends to look good in natural shades rather than anything too bright.
 Bear in mind, too, that a dark shade on woodwork only will still make a big impact on the natural light in the space.

 17. Paint the staircase to create a cohesive look

 A great hallway paint idea, and one that adds a ton of character is to paint the staircase.
 It's a look that can suit both contemporary and period properties, particularly country-style spaces, plus it's a good budget alternative to carpet.
-For a cohesive look like the one above, pick a colour for your stairs and mimic it in both the hallway and the landing above.
+For a cohesive look like the one above, pick a color for your stairs and mimic it in both the hallway and the landing above.